 Brian Michael Flore was also released from prison in September 2020.

-I hope he’s in a better place in life and doing well.
+I hope he’s in a better place in life and doing well (and paying his taxes!).

 Final thoughts on The Arena